netzpirat/guard-coffeescript/README.md

 Guard::CoffeeScript compiles or validates your CoffeeScripts automatically when files are modified.

-Tested on MRI Ruby 1.8.7, 1.9.2 and the latest versions of JRuby & Rubinius.
+Tested on MRI Ruby 1.8.7, 1.9.2, REE and the latest versions of JRuby & Rubinius.

 If you have any questions please join us on our [Google group](http://groups.google.com/group/guard-dev) or on `#guard` (irc.freenode.net).